USEPA/WNTR/documentation/resilience.rst

                                           when a network component fails.
 A network that carries maximum entropy flow is considered reliable with multiple alternate paths.
                                           Connectivity will change at each time step, depending on the flow direction.
-                                          The method :class:`~wntr.network.WaterNetworkModel.get_graph` method can be used to generate a weighted graph.
+                                          The :class:`~wntr.network.WaterNetworkModel.get_graph` method can be used to generate a weighted graph.
                                           Entropy can be computed using the :class:`~wntr.metrics.hydraulic.entropy` method.

    Expected demand                        Expected demand is computed at each node and timestep based on node demand, demand pattern, and demand multiplier [USEPA15]_.